Build Plans

 Apply Parameter Overrides

-If your plan tasks include assets where parameters have been defined, you can review and override these parameter values.
-Overrides are applied when the task is triggered as part of a plan run.
+If your Plan tasks include assets where parameters have been defined, you can review and override these parameter values.
+Overrides are applied when the task is triggered as part of a Plan run.

 Limited Parameterization Support

-Review the names, sources, and current values for all of the parameters in your plan.
+Review the names, sources, and current values for all of the parameters in your Plan.

 To apply an override, select the pencil icon and enter a new value.
 Select Save.